adey-px/cluster-music/README.md

 to always show on top of the iteration in the paginator.
 I learnt this concept from <a href="https://stackoverflow.com/questions/394809/does-python-have-a-ternary-conditional-operator">Stack Overflow</a>
 2. I tried using coding to implement Stripe payment for Pro user but it was not working as expected.
 I fixed this bug by using Stripe payment link provided on their website to implement payment for Pro user.
+3. During deployment to heroku, I got an error at the terminal "AssertionError: database connection isn’t set to UTC”.
+I searched Google for solution and I got an idea to downgrade psycopg2 installation to 2.8.6 and that fixed the issue

 ## 5.0 Deployment